WildChlamydia/MiVOLO/README.md

 ## ONNX and TensorRT export

 As of now (11.08.2023), while ONNX export is technically feasible, it is not advisable due to the poor performance of the resulting model with batch processing.
-TensorRT is impossible due to its lack of support for col2im.
+TensorRT export is impossible due to its lack of support for col2im.

 If you remain absolutely committed to utilizing ONNX export, you can refer to these instructions: [ONNX Export Instructions](https://github.com/WildChlamydia/MiVOLO/issues/14#issuecomment-1675245889).